 A social worker can help you deal with paperwork, insurance, your work and family life, and any stress you may feel.

-A pharmacist is an expert in medications and how much of them to take.
+A pharmacist is an expert in medicine and how much of them to take.
 The pharmacist can teach you the correct way of taking your medicines.
 He or she can also tell you how to watch for any side effects or interactions between the medicines you take.